-In keeping with his ambitions for Dripping Springs, W. T. Chapman filed a plat for the Townsite of Dripping Springs on September 24, 1881 (Figure 1).
+In keeping with his ambitions for Dripping Springs, W. T. Chapman filed a plat for the Townsite of Dripping Springs on September 24, 1881.
 He laid out three east-west streets, Wallace, Spring, and Mercer, and three north-south streets, Bluff, College, and San Marcos.
 No doubt, Chapman's townsite overlay numerous existing properties but set the pattern for future growth with Mercer Street as the main thoroughfare through town.
 All streets were 50 feet wide except Mercer, which Chapman intended to be the town's main street, at 75 feet wide.
 It likely reflected the road's historic role in the village.
 A block was set aside for a substantial academy just north of the townsite.
 By 1885, Chapman increased his townsite with a second, and then a third, addition which identified individual lots and blocks.
-Chapman's 1885 map clearly showed a bridge over Dripping Springs Branch (Figure 2).
+Chapman's 1885 map clearly showed a bridge over Dripping Springs Branch.
 In the 1880s, William Chapman laid out a regular townsite with lots, blocks, and streets.

 The new townsite plat coincided with increased development in the village.
-The Methodist Church started a new building and cemetery on land given by J. W. Phillips and his wife for five dollars.
-In 1881, civic-minded citizens started the Dripping Springs Academy, and Dr. Pound helped the building fund by canceling the bills of patients who contributed stone for the structure.
+The Methodist Church started a new building and cemetery on land given by J. W. Phillips and his wife for five dollars.23 In 1881, civic-minded citizens started the Dripping Springs Academy, and Dr. Pound helped the building fund by canceling the bills of patients who contributed stone for the structure.
 Farmers quarried rock from the nearby hills and constructed a lime kiln where they burned rock for mortar.
 A skilled mason was hired to supervise the work and the cornerstone was laid on August 6, 1881.
-Although the mason was in charge of the building, the men of the community supplied the labor for its construction.
+Although the mason was in charge of the bulding, the men of the community supplied the labor for its construction.
 Lumber and other materials came from Austin.
 After a few months of concentrated work, a substantial one-story stone building was erected in time for school to open in September 1881.
 Supporters intended for the Academy to be a first-rate educational facility, surpassing the typical rural schools scattered throughout the county.
 Almost from the first, however, the Academy failed to live up to its aspirations.
 It lacked outside support and suffered from disputes regarding the school's direction and curriculum.
-For a time, the Pedernales Baptist Association, an outgrowth of the Baptist Church at Dripping
+For a time, the Pedernales Baptist Association, an outgrowth of the Baptist Church at Dripping Springs, subsidized the Academy.
+About 1889, the Academy became a public school, a role it assumed for more

-&lt;sup>21 Marie J. Bassett corrrespondence, July 2012.
+20 Marie J. Bassett corrrespondence, July 2012.

-&lt;sup>22 Barkley, 119; (Clear Springs).
+21 Barkley, 119; (Clear Springs).

-&lt;sup>23 Stovall, 442.
+22 Stovall, 442.

-&lt;sup>24 Stovall, 440.
+23 Stovall, 440.

-Springs, subsidized the Academy.
-About 1889, the Academy became a public school, a role it assumed for more than half a century.
-The building took its present appearance in 1920 when a second story was completed.
-A new public school built in 1949 replaced the Academy and the Masonic Rambo Lodge #462 purchased the building in 1952.
+than half a century.
+The building took its present appearance in 1920 when a second story was completed.24 A new public school built in 1949 replaced the Academy and the Masonic Rambo Lodge #462 purchased the building in 1952.